MicrosoftDocs/powerbi-docs/articles/powerbi-service-add-a-widget-to-a-dashboard.md

     ![](media/powerbi-service-add-a-widget-to-a-dashboard/pbi-widget-video-added2.png)

-3. Select the video widget to play the video.
+3. Select the video tile to play the video.

 4. Select the subtitle to visit the playlist on YouTube.